shilad/wikibrain/index.md

 WikiBrain's busy thinking up its first public release.
 If you have questions, ask the [WikiBrain google group](https://groups.google.com/forum/#!forum/wikibrain).

 ## An example program
-Once you have imported data (above), your are ready to write programs that analyze Wikipedia!
+Once you have [imported data](tutorial/import.html), you can write programs that analyze Wikipedia.
 Here's a [simple example](https://github.com/shilad/wikibrain/blob/master/wikibrain-cookbook/src/main/java/org/wikibrain/phrases/cookbook/ResolveExample.java) you can find in the Cookbook:

 ```java